-Since the parks will be operating at a lower capacity, you run the risk of guests showing up and then being turned away at the gate if that park is already full for the day.
-The theme parks reservation system eliminates that problem since everyone knows ahead of time if they can get into a certain park on a given day.
+Since the parks are operating at a lower capacity, you run the risk of guests showing up and then being turned away at the gate if that park is already full for the day.
+The theme park reservation system eliminates that problem since everyone knows ahead of time if they can get into a certain park on a given day.

 How Much Do Reservations Cost?

 The good news is that Disney Park Reservations are FREE of charge.
 These park reservations do not replace your theme park admission but go along with it.
 You need to have a valid park ticket first, and then you can book a reservation in the parks.

 With the Park Pass System, your priority when booking your Disney vacation changes quite a bit from what you are used to.
 Normally when planning a trip you book your airfare first, followed by your hotel package and tickets.